 You can access the RF Topology by navigating to Topology > Radio Frequency in your Plasma Cloud console.
 For each device, information on radio channels per WiFi band (2.4GHz and 5GHz, respectively) will be shown on a map.

 By clicking on a single device on the map you will be presented with its WiFi topology chart.
 Depicted is the channel occupation of the selected device, other devices in the same network as well as third party WiFi networks.
 Also depicted on the chart is the signal strength of all nearby WiFi networks as measured by the selected device.

 How to read this graph?

 You can quickly recognize devices belonging to your own network.
 The device you clicked on is represented by the grey shaded area.
 Devices belonging to your network appear in blue.
 Every third party network is shown in red.
 The horizontal axis represents occupied WiFi channels, while the vertical axis shows their signal strength.

-By hovering over the graph, you can obtain specific information about the WIFi network, including its name, BSSID, occupied channels and signal strength.
+By hovering over the colored areas in the graph, you can obtain specific information about the WIFi network, including its name, BSSID, occupied channels and signal strength.

 For your convenience and full network transparency, you can also perform live troubleshooting.
-Our RF Topology can inform you about any WiFi signal interference at the time of your scan, allowing for troubleshooting on the spot.
+Our RF topology can inform you about any WiFi signal interference at the time of your scan, allowing for troubleshooting on the spot.
 Obtain live data by clicking the reload button next to the Access Point name over the graph (see previous image).
-However, please be careful using this functionality as WiFi clients connected to a device performing RF scan may experience temporary connection drops or slowdowns.
+However, please be careful using this functionality as WiFi clients connected to a device performing a radio frequency scan may experience temporary connection drops or slowdowns.